fabd/kanji-koohii/doc/Installation.md

 Please note Kanji Koohii started 12+ years ago!
 The project is based on Symfony 1.4-ish (with some tweaks here and there).

-**Docker Setup**: we use two simple containers: `webserver` for Php 7.0 & Apache, `db` for MysQL 5.6.
+**Docker Setup**: we use two simple containers: `web` for Php 7.0 & Apache, `db` for MysQL 5.6.
 For convenience, both containers maintain bash history and custom aliases through a Docker volume (see `docker-compose.yml`).

 **The legacy build** compiles object-oriented Javascript, along with YUI2 library.
 See `src/batch/build.sh`.
 You don't need to build in development because the legacy css/js has "hot reload" through a rewrite rule in the .htaccess file.
 You can just edit the old css/js files and refresh the page (with 'Disable cache' in your Chrome Console).
 The build script is only for deployment (bundling & minifying of the older assets).